-We emphasize that the conditional authorization announced in this Order applies only to the exports proposed by LCE.
-DOE received numerous comments relating to the total volume of LNG exports to non-FTA countries that might ultimately be authorized, as well as comments relating to the timing and sequencing of possible future authorizations.
-All comments related to the LNG Export Study will become part of any export proceeding for which the LNG Export Study is used to inform DOE's public interest determination.
-Because we are acting only on the application before us and make no decisions regarding future cases, comments relating to the total volume of LNG exports ultimately authorized or the timing or sequencing of possible future authorizations need not be decided in this proceeding.
+We emphasize that the conditional authorization announced in this Order applies only to the exports proposed by DCP.
+In connection with the LNG Export Study, DOE received numerous comments relating to the total volume of LNG exports to non-FTA countries that might ultimately be authorized, as well as comments relating to the timing and sequencing of possible future authorizations.157 All comments related to the LNG Export Study will become part of any export proceeding for which the LNG Export Study is used to inform DOE's public interest determination.
+Because we are acting only on the Application before us and make no decisions regarding future cases, comments relating to the total volume of LNG exports ultimately authorized or the timing or sequencing of possible future authorizations need not be decided in this proceeding.